Battle of Hasakah (2015): ISIL surrounded and expelled

 By 25 July, Kurdish and allied forces had seized the western al-Nashweh neighborhood and reached the outskirts of Shar'iah neighborhood, while also reaching Filastin Street in the city center.
 Meanwhile, Syrian government forces advanced around the Gweiran Sport City.
-On 26 July, the SOHR reported that Syrian government forces had managed to isolate the ISIL units in the southern Al-Hasakah city, separating the contingents battling the YPG in western al-Neshwa from the units fighting Syrian government forces in the al-Zuhour neighborhood, in the southern part of Al-Hasakah city.
+On 26 July, the SOHR reported that Syrian government forces had managed to isolate the ISIL units in the southern Hasakah city, separating the contingents battling the YPG in western al-Neshwa from the units fighting Syrian government forces in the al-Zuhour neighborhood, in the southern part of Hasakah city.
 Hundreds of civilian refugees who had previously fled the battle were now reportedly beginning to return to their homes.
 ISIL control of the city was reduced to 10%, with Syrian government forces controlling 20%, and the Kurdish forces and their allies now expanding their control to most of the city, with them controlling the remaining 70%.
-Later on that same day, the SOHR reported that ISIL was close to defeat in Al-Hasakah city, with their presence reduced to a pocket of resistance in the neighborhood of al-Zuhour, in southern Al-Hasakah city.
+Later on that same day, the SOHR reported that ISIL was close to defeat in Hasakah city, with their presence reduced to a pocket of resistance in the neighborhood of al-Zuhour, in southern Hasakah city.
 The recent days of conflict had left at least 271 ISIL fighters dead.
 On July 28, it was reported that ISIL had finally been defeated after the YPG and government forces managed to seize al-Zuhour, which killed 31 ISIL fighters.
 A few remaining ISIL militants were said to be trapped inside the west district of the Al-Nishwa Quarter, with all available supply lines breached and nowhere to escape.
 Later on 28 July, the Al-Zuhour District was nearly cleared by YPG and Syrian Army forces, resulting in the remaining ISIL militants being pushed to the southern outskirts of the city.

-On 29 July, the US-led Coalition conducted two airstrikes on ISIL positions near Al-Hasakah city.
+On 29 July, the US-led Coalition conducted two airstrikes on ISIL positions near Hasakah city.

 On 30 July, there were still two ISIL pockets at the southern entrance of the city and in the Al-Zuhour District.
 The remaining ISIL militants tried to entrench themselves inside buildings near the Youth Housing Camp, but were subjected to further assaults, with 20 fighters killed by YPG forces.
 The remaining ISIL fighters were thus left with an ultimatum to "surrender or die".
 Meanwhile, five soldiers were killed and eight others wounded after ISIL launched an attack on the southern part of Hasakah city.
 By 31 July, Syrian government forces had made further advances against ISIL.
 By the next day, the number of killed ISIL fighters since 28 July had reached 25.